 This roster of talent only continues to grow – with the RCA nurturing the next generation of creative thinkers, makers and disruptors.
-As the world’s leading art and design university for eight years running (QS Rankings), students come to the RCA to realise their potential – graduating with their skills honed, their horizons expanded and their talents elevated.
+As the world’s leading art and design university for nine years running (QS Rankings), students come to the RCA to realise their potential – graduating with their skills honed, their horizons expanded and their talents elevated.
+90% of our 2020/21 graduates were working or in further study 15 months after they finished their study at the RCA (HESA Graduate Outcomes survey 2020/21).
 90% of our alumni feel that the RCA has had a positive impact on their career, citing that this is down to the reputation of the College, the creative skills fostered here and access to a network of contacts – with two-thirds of graduates since 2003 saying they use the skills learnt at the RCA every day in their current role (RCA Alumni Survey 2019).

 Our alumni shape the world – whether founding their own studios and brands, pushing the boundaries of possibility through their start-ups or taking on impressive roles with global companies across a wide range of disciplines.
 Whatever your creative career aspirations – the RCA can help you realise them.

 Bianca Saunders (MA Fashion, 2017) photographed in her studio by Amber Grace Dixon.

 From household names to next-generation talent, many of our graduates forge their own path, founding their own studios and brands.

 The RCA has a long history of encouraging consumer brands and industrial design to grow, from household names like Dyson, founded by RCA alumnus Sir James Dyson, to more recently established brands working across interiors, tech and household goods like Goodwin-Hartshorn, Rothschild & Bickers, Emma J Shipley and Omlet.